hmjeon/PERDIX/README.md

 ## PERDIX Online</br>
 [```http://perdix-dna-origami.org/```](http://perdix-dna-origami.org/)</br>

 In addition to the source code and pre-compiled binaries available here, we also offer an online web application with all the functionality found in the downloaded version.
-By submitting the same inputs (PLY, GEO, IGES, or IGS input CAD files), the web service will return the same file output as the downloaded version. </br></br>
+By submitting the same inputs (PLY, GEO, IGS, or SVG input CAD files), the web service will return the same file output as the downloaded version. </br></br>

 ## Available pre-compiled binaries</br>
 * **[PERDIX-Win-MCR](https://github.com/lcbb/PERDIX/raw/master/release/PERDIX-Win-MCR.zip)** for Microsoft Windows</br>